 The percentage of computing jobs held by women has actually fallen over the past 23 years, according to a new study.

-In 2013, just 26 percent of computing jobs in the U.S. were held by women, down from 35 percent in 1990, according to the study released Thursday by the American Association of University Women, a nonprofit that promotes gender equality.
+In 2013, just 26 percent of computing jobs in the USA were held by women, down from 35 percent in 1990, according to the study released Thursday by the American Association of University Women, a nonprofit that promotes gender equality.
 During that same period, the number of women earning computing degrees also declined.